 Reduced chemical street weeding trials

-We are testing greener ways of managing plant growth on select streets in St Margarets and North Twickenham by introducing three trials in 2024 to reduce or remove the use of a chemical weed killer called glyphosate on public streets.
+Throughout 2024, we tested greener ways of managing plant growth on select streets in St Margarets and North Twickenham.
+We introduced three trials to reduce or remove the use of a chemical weed killer called glyphosate on public streets.

 As part of our response to the climate emergency, we are committed to reducing our environmental impacts, protecting local biodiversity, and ensuring the borough is a place that is safe and healthy for people to live and work.